-The Unlit Path
+1. The Unlit Path

 Having an introspective and dark turn of mind coupled with a strange obsession for word rhyming, I seemed destined to be a poet.
 With no musical background, I had no idea I could write songs.

 As a teenager, many fevered hours were spent in coffee houses, obsessively playing chess and filling notebooks in attempts at rhyming my emotional chaos.
-I didn’t actually discover my aptitude for music until I was at college, studying philosophy.
+I didn’t actually discover my aptitude for music until I was at college, studying Philosophy.

 I subsequently joined a series of Indie rock bands and naturally contributed lyrics but there was little room for subtlety of expression.

-expression.
 Realising that my own ideas demanded something quite different musically, it became obvious that I would have to write my own songs.

 And so I set about teaching myself to play guitar and then piano.
 There was an almost 'existential' intensity to this unfolding, as the music simply demanded expression, driving me to develop very quickly.
 Yet still, I was haunted by doubt, as I knew I’d given up an academic career to follow this unlit path.
 But I persisted, until eventually, to my delight, I could play well enough to front my own project as Emberhoney.

 Like all art, it is a mysterious form of alchemy.
-With it, a songwriter can transmute the base metals of experience; like pain and confusion, into shimmering harmonic compositions with the power to soothe a troubled soul like my own.
+With it, a songwriter can transmute the base metals of experience, like pain and confusion, into shimmering harmonic compositions with the power to soothe a troubled soul like my own.
 Over time, I have developed my own method for capturing my ideas to catalyse this process.

-I often start with a title and write a first draft of lyrics in their entirety, with a rhythm or a melodic riff in my head.
-Letting the lyrics form completely on the page,
+I often start with a title and write a first draft of lyrics in their entirety, with a rhythm or a melodic riff in my head, letting the lyrics form completely on the page,

-A Voice Like Smoke and Chocolate
+3. A Voice Like Smoke

 The first strangled notes I moaned over my guitar were sufficiently dreadful to provoke requests for instrumental versions of my lyric-driven songs.